-Based on these factors, the Compensation Committee authorized and approved the following long-term incentive program awards described herein during fiscal 2017:
+Based on these factors, the Compensation Committee authorized and approved the following long-term incentive program awards described herein during fiscal 2018:

-On November 6, 2017, Messrs.
-Lento, Malhotra, Vonderhaar, DiSanto, and Silverman received 246,720, 109,170, 70,960, 87,340, and 73,690 restricted stock units, and stock options to purchase 482,630, 213,560, 138,810, 170,850, and 144,150 shares of our common stock respectively, each pursuant to the Equity Incentive Plan.
-One-third (1/3rd) of the restricted stock units will vest on December 1, 2018, one-twelfth (1/12th) of the restricted stock units will vest on March 1, 2019, and an additional one-twelfth (1/12th) will vest on the first day of each June, September, December and March thereafter for seven (7) consecutive quarters, provided the recipient continues to be a service provider to Limelight through each such vesting date.
-One-third (1/3rd) of the shares subject to the stock option will vest on December 1, 2018, and one-thirty-sixth (1/36th)

-of the stock options will vest on the 1st day of January, 2019 and on the 1st day of each month thereafter until all of the stock options have vested (three years), provided the recipient continues to be a service provider to Limelight through each such vesting date.
+• On November 21, 2018, Messrs.
+Lento, Malhotra, DiSanto, and Silverman received 300,346, 132,896, 106,317, and 89,705 restricted stock units, and stock options to purchase 672,619, 297,619, 238,095, and 200,893 shares of our common stock respectively, each pursuant to the Equity Incentive Plan.
+One-third (1/3rd) of the restricted stock units will vest on December 1, 2019, one-twelfth (1/12th) of the restricted stock units will vest on March 1, 2020, and an additional one-twelfth (1/12th) will vest on the first day of each June, September, December and March thereafter for seven (7) consecutive quarters, provided the recipient continues to be a service provider to Limelight through each such vesting date.
+One-third (1/3rd) of the shares subject to the stock option will vest on December 1, 2019, and one-thirty-sixth (1/36th) of the shares subject to the stock option will vest on the 1st day of each month thereafter until all of the stock options have vested (three years), provided the recipient continues to be a service provider to Limelight through each such vesting date.
 The sizes of these grants were determined based on the factors described above.
 The three-year time-based vesting schedules applied to the equity awards provide both a strong retention tool and also balances each executive's focus on our short-term and long-term goals.
+Mr. Vonderhaar did not receive an equity grant because Mr. Vonderhaar and the Company had reached an agreement regarding Mr. Vonderhaar's separation from his position with the Company.